Every month, Health Initiatives is cooking up a new healthy recipe for you to try. Check them out below!

 Salt to taste

-Step 1: Combine peanuts, dates, and a pinch of sale in a blender or food processor.
+1. Combine peanuts, dates, and a pinch of salt in a blender or food processor.

-Step 3: Enjoy with fruit, veggies, crackers, or even a bagel.
+3. Enjoy with fruit, veggies, crackers, or a bagel.

 Add a colorful and delicious side to your holiday meals with this quick and easy recipe.